Lean Healthcare Program Faculty

 Dwayne Keller, MBA, MS

-Dwayne Keller is the executive vice president of operations and process improvement for Medical Reimbursements of America.
-He has more than 25 years of leadership experience in the implementation of Lean Healthcare in various hospital systems and healthcare settings, and Lean Manufacturing in major manufacturing corporations throughout the United States.
-Dwayne leads implementation of Lean in MRA’s revenue cycle operations.
-Prior to MRA, as chief operating officer of HPP, he coached hospital executives through how to lead their organizations to a Lean culture, resulting in significantly improved outcomes.
+Dwayne Keller has more than 25 years of leadership experience in the implementation of Lean Healthcare in various hospital systems and healthcare settings, and Lean Manufacturing in major manufacturing corporations throughout the United States.
+Dwayne coaches hospital executives to lead their organizations to a Lean culture, resulting in significantly improved outcomes.
 Mr. Keller also held the positions of plant manager and director of operations over multiple facilities, and executive Lean coach in multiple business units with Alcoa as well as experience with Michelin Tire Corporation.

 Dwayne received an MBA from Clemson University and holds both a Master’s and Bachelor’s degree in Mechanical Engineering from Bucknell University.